hakhan2000/hakhan2000.github.io/README.md

 - Engaging in a data analytics project with a consulting company
 - Working through the Tableau Desktop Specialist Exam Prep Course from Udemy
 - Revising for the SnowPro Core Certification Exam
+- Preparing for the AWS Cloud Practitioner Fundamentals Exam

 I hope you enjoy your stay and please do not hesitate to reach out if you have any questions or want to learn more about me!